Everything You Need to Become a Pearl Expert

 First things first, Let’s talk Quality!

 Want to learn more about your favorite gemstone?
 Keep exploring Honora.com!
-Follow us on Facebook to view our ‘Pearls of Wisdom’ series for even more fun facts & historical info about pearls.
+Follow us on Social Media for even more fun facts, jewelry styling tips & historical info about pearls.
 Have questions?
 Check out our FAQ's.

 In the case of ‘Cultured Pearls’ the only difference is that the irritant is introduced into the mollusk by an obliging human rather than natural forces.
 After two-to-three years of nacre formation, a lustrous pearl is produced!